 * Educational Opportunity Program (EOP) eligible students are not required to pay the PELP application fee.

 Students placed on PELP prior to, on, or after the first day of instruction have a notation of this leave placed on their official transcript.

 Students returning from PELP are considered continuing students and readmission to the university is guaranteed.
 It is expected that students resume their regular academic work during the following or agreed-upon term and must satisfy any holds placed on their registration.
 Only Graduate and Professional students may request extensions to or reductions of PELP.
 Such requests should be completed through the graduate department or the professional school Dean's office.

-With the exception for the Sierra Institute, students are not eligible to enroll in concurrent courses through UC Davis Extension or earn academic credit at UC Davis during the time of their leave.
+With the exception of the Sierra Institute, students are not eligible to enroll in concurrent courses through UC Davis Extension or earn academic credit at UC Davis during the time of their leave.
 Students who earn academic credit at other institutions to transfer that credit to UC Davis are subject to the rules concerning transfer credit.
 However, the intent of this program is to suspend academic work; students are encouraged to carefully evaluate the desirability of continuing any academic work during PELP.

-International Students in F-1 or J-1 status: Students in F-1 or J-1 status must contact Services for International Students & Scholars (SISS) office through iGlobal prior to or within 24 hours of submitting an online PELP form to prevent termination of the SEVIS record.
+International Students in F-1 or J-1 status.
+Students in F-1 or J-1 status must contact Services for International Students & Scholars (SISS) office through iGlobal prior to or within 24 hours of submitting an online PELP form to prevent termination of the SEVIS record.